JetBrains/compose-multiplatform/tutorials/Tray_Notifications_MenuBar_new/README.md

 ## What is covered

-In this tutorial we'll show you how to work with the system tray, send system notifications, and create a menu bar using Compose for Desktop.
+In this tutorial, we'll show you how to work with the system tray, send system notifications, and create a menu bar using Compose for Desktop.

 ## Tray

 You can add an application icon to the system tray.
 You can also send notifications to the user using the system tray.
-There are 3 types of notification:
+There are 3 types of notifications:

 1. notify - simple notification
 2. warn - warning notification